I would like to share with you our guiding principles.

 - In SurveyCTO v2.40, we added the new review and correction workflow, in order to further simplify the process of not only detecting data-quality issues – but also correcting them.

 We’re proud of the work we’ve done in empowering users, in taking ODK’s core capabilities and extending them to be accessible by a broader and broader range of users.
+In addition to our work within the product itself, we’ve put countless hours into supporting materials, a self-onboarding course, and other efforts to help users succeed.
 But, of course, our job here is never done: there is so much more we can do.
-So, in the coming months and years, we’re excited about bringing in additional UI/UX design talent and further improving our product’s interface and accessibility.
-We’re going to keep making it more powerful and flexible all the time, and, ideally, we’ll keep making it easier to use at the same time.
+We’re going to keep making SurveyCTO more powerful and flexible all the time, and, ideally, we’ll keep making it easier to learn and use at the same time.